martinpitt/umockdev/README.rst

   /dev directory.
 You can rename that device in the generated ``*.umockdev`` files and on the command line.

-  | $ umockdev-run --load mobile.umockdev --ioctl /dev/bus/usb/001/012=mobile.ioctl mtp-detect
+  | $ umockdev-run --device mobile.umockdev --ioctl /dev/bus/usb/001/012=mobile.ioctl mtp-detect
-  | $ umockdev-run --load mobile.umockdev --ioctl /dev/bus/usb/001/012=mobile.ioctl mtp-emptyfolders
+  | $ umockdev-run --device mobile.umockdev --ioctl /dev/bus/usb/001/012=mobile.ioctl mtp-emptyfolders

 Note that if your ``*.ioctl`` files get too large for some purpose, you can xz-compress them.